Yiannis123Git/ShiftUnlocked/docs/CameraMethods.md

 ## SetEnabled

+!!!
+Info
+    If [`SyncZoom`](CameraProperties.md#synczoom) is enabled, deactivation calls will yield for a short period of time.

 _Camera:SetEnabled(Enabled: <span style="color: teal;">boolean</span>)_

 Enables or disables the camera based on the passed value: `true` to enable and `false` to disable the camera.